carols12352/Oreo-theme/README.md

 ## Bugs and reports

-If you experience a bug or you want to leave a feedback, feel free to contact us at ouyangsicheng577@gmail.com, we will respond to you ASAP!
+If you experience a bug or you want to leave feedback, feel free to contact us at ouyangsicheng577@gmail.com, we will respond to you ASAP!

 ## License

 This theme is licensed under the GNU GPL 3.0 License.
 See the `LICENSE` file for more information.

 Enjoy your new deliciously themed Obsidian experience!